Caveman Ninja

 Very similar in some ways to Chuck Rock..
 Elite lost interest in the scene while the game was still being coded, and it was scrapped along with some other promising releases.

-It originally looked as if Eldritch The Cat were actually behind the game.
-Stuart Fotheringham, who worked as part of the crew helped us with our enquiry into this game…
+Very early on when we first added the entry to the site, we heard suggestions that Eldritch The Cat were behind the conversion.
+Stuart Fotheringham, who worked as part of the crew helped us with our enquiry into this game many moons ago:

 “Perhaps Marc Dawson was working on Caveman Ninja after I left Eldritch The Cat, but I’m pretty sure ETC was 16-bit only and original software only (no conversions).
 Steve Wetherill (now a director of Westwood Studios and C&C fame) was also an Eldritch The Cat founder.”

-Marc Dawson unfortunatly could not confirm the C64 version, so we are still left in limbo with this game.
-Who exactly did attempt the C64 conversion then?
+Marc Wilding unfortunately could not recall anything of a C64 version, so we are still left in limbo with this game.
+Steve Day then told us the following:

-The new High Voltage Sid Collection update came out on Christmas day in 2009 and contained some new tunes from Reyn Ouwehand, one of which included “Caveman ninja”.
+The new High Voltage Sid Collection update came out on Christmas day in 2009 and contained some new tunes from Reyn Ouwehand, one of which included “Caveman Ninja”.
 So it seems that Reyn was to produce tunes for a conversion.
+There is a link with Reyn and ETC, as Reyn had done part of the music for the Amiga version of Last Ninja 3 – a game that ETC had converted.
+Reyn could not recall who was behind any development.
+However, Steve Wetherill would confirm that Reyn wasn’t involved in the ETC developments.

-Contributions: Stuart Fotheringham, Steve Day, iAN Coog/HVSC, Ross Sillifant
+Contributions: Stuart Fotheringham, Steve Day, iAN Coog/HVSC, Ross Sillifant, Steve Wetherill

 Supporting content